Skip to main content

 (on information) — a fine.

 Following that date, you will not be able to install it.
-You will need to resubmit your planning application and make an amendment to your building control application to accommodate a non-fossil fuel system.
+You will need be required to re-apply for planning approval for that development or make an amendment to your building control application to accommodate an alternative form of heating.

 The Consultation